pwa-builder/PWABuilder/apps/blog/src/posts/macos-pwa-install/macos-pwa-install.md

 ---
 layout: post
 title: Web Apps on macOS Sonoma got a proper install experience
-excerpt: This post guides us how we detected Web Apps availability on macOS platform.
+excerpt: How we detected Web Apps availability on macOS platform.
 description: How we enabled Sonoma's Web Apps support for PWA Install component.
 date: 2024-02-01
 updatedDate: 2024-02-01